 There is not a pharmacological treatment for X-linked Adrenoleukodystrophy (X-ALD) the leading orphan CNS indication that Minoryx is pursuing with MIN-102, a PPARγ agonist able to adequately modulate the receptor within the CNS.

-Additionally, results obtained to date suggest that this drug candidate has great potential for extending its use into other CNS disorders.
+Additionally, results obtained to date suggest that this drug candidate has great potential for extending its use into Friedreich’s Ataxia and other CNS disorders.

 X-linked Adrenoleukodystrophy (X-ALD) presents two main neurologic phenotypes.
 The most serious is cerebral ALD (cALD), characterized by brain neuroinflammation and early death, and occurring both in children and adults.
 The most common is adrenomyeloneuropathy (AMN), characterized by progressive severe motor dysfunction and affecting young adults.